Jeff Koons: Personal life

 While a student at the Maryland Institute College of Art, Koons fathered a daughter, Shannon Rodgers.
 The couple put the child up for adoption.
 Rodgers reconnected with Koons in 1995.
 Koons has said that the adoption "helped make me want to have more visibility so that my daughter could find me.
 I always hoped that we could reconnect."

 In 1991, he married Hungarian-Italian pornography star Ilona Staller (Cicciolina) who at the time was a member of the Italian Parliament (1987–1992).
 Koons collaborated with Staller for the "Made in Heaven" paintings and sculptures in various media, with the hopes of making a film.
 While maintaining a home in Manhattan, Koons and Staller lived in Munich.
 In 1992, they had a son.

 Koons later married Justine Wheeler, an artist and former employee who began working in Koons's studio in 1995.
 As of June 2009, the couple have four children together.
 In January 2009, the family were living in an Upper East Side townhouse.

 Koons donated $50,000 to Correct the Record, a Super PAC which supported Hillary Clinton's 2016 presidential campaign in June 2016.

+Koons's name appeared in the Epstein files, detailing a dinner party he attended on Little Saint James in September 2013.
+He confirmed this attendance to online art magazine Hyperallergic, saying "Beyond attending the dinner, I did not have a relationship with Epstein."